wdu9/PhD-RecLetters-wdu9/email-FedDissIntern.md

 If you happened to attend my talk at the R&S 100 conference last fall, you will have seen a sneak preview of Will's JMP [in one of my slides](https://econ-ark.github.io/beyond-the-streetlight/#/9/0/0).
 Will shows that in a standard HANK model, the "precautionary multiplier" from the HANK-and-SAM interaction accounts for as much as half of the fluctuations in GDP over the cycle.

-His other main project right now involves incorporating a model of durable goods (housing; cars) in a HANK model, building on a project he pursued during his internship at the Bank of England last year.
+His other main project right now involves incorporating a model of housing in a HANK model, building on a project he pursued during his internship at the Bank of England last year.

 PS.
 Hope to see you at my visit to the Fed on Weds!